 Nation to Children Foundation – Project My New Life

 Nation to Children Foundation’s project My New Life originated with a thesis that the admittance of a child patient to the department of paediatric oncology is a start of a new life – a life full of uncertainties, limitations, sadness, pain, but also cheerful moments, new relationships and learning.
 The original goal of the project was to introduce the child patients as normal children with unbelievably strong will and determination to get better, ready to enjoy life to its fullest - to enhance the public awareness of the issue and change the detached attitude of our society to oncologic paediatric patients and their families.
 Currently, the project helps promote the achievements in the paediatric oncology and haematology field as greater acceptance dramatically improves the patient’s psychic and accelerates their healing process.

-In 2012, we committed to funding the following projects:
+In previous years, we committed to funding the following projects:

 ADRA Foundation – Project BanglaKids

 The BanglaKids Program is a project focusing through education on continuous support and improvement in the lives of underprivileged children and young people in Bangladesh, where almost half of the population lives under the poverty line and about the same percentage is illiterate.
 The Program provides education, food and medical care to students, organises regular trainings for teachers, funds reconstruction projects on school premises and improves clean drinking water sources at the supported schools.
 The long-term objective of the Program is to teach the schools and local communities how to become more self-sufficient and less dependent on external help.
 As education broadens horizons and provides new opportunities, it is one of the best long-term weapons against poverty.